“There is a good zeal which separates from vices and leads to God and to life everlasting.”

 Our little Catholic community, currently include two Brothers and one Sister, each members of the original community established in Manitoba, as well as two Companion members.

 We moved from Brandon, Manitoba and established ourselves in Calgary, Alberta on 1st July in service of St. John the Evangelist and the surrounding neighbourhood of Inglewood.
 We are eagerly developing our friendship with the Catholic parish of St. Thomas More in Toronto with whom we enjoy a prayer partnership.
-And of course, we joyfully continue in our ministry of prayer, presence and hospitality.
+And of course, we joyfully continue in our ministry of prayer, presence and service.